GrahamDumpleton/mod_wsgi/docs/user-guides/request-pipeline.rst

 See Also
 --------

-* :doc:`daemon-mode` for the structural model behind this
+* :doc:`embedded-and-daemon-mode` for the structural model behind this
   page: process and thread sizing, recycling triggers, and process-group patterns.
 * :doc:`../configuration-directives/WSGIDaemonProcess` for